RonaldDijkstra/wildfestivalgroningen/source/content/_introduction.md

 In addition to the four festival sessions on Friday, November 20 and Saturday, November 21, various side events will take place in the days around the festival.

-Due to COVID-19 regulations we have chosen for a different format than last year's event, so please make sure you read our [COVID guidelines](/covid-guidelines/) before purchasing your ticket!
+Due to COVID-19 regulations we have chosen for a different format than last year's event, namely an all seater event.
+Please make sure you read our [COVID guidelines](/covid-guidelines/) before purchasing your ticket!

 **A festival that you don't want to miss!**